Registration Requirements

 Applicants must have completed a dietetic internship from an accredited Canadian internship program (or equivalent).
 Click here to view a list of accredited Canadian internship programs.
 The internship consists of a minimum of 40 to 45 weeks of practical experience gained under the supervision of RDs.
 The internship is designed to ensure that the necessary competencies have been acquired in a wide variety of practice areas.

-Practical training completed outside of Canada will be assessed to determine substantial equivalency to a Canadian accredited internship program.
+Practical training completed from an unaccredited Canadian program or from outside of Canada will be assessed to determine substantial equivalency to a Canadian accredited internship program.

 Currency

 Completion of academic and internship qualifications within three years prior to the date of application is required.
-Otherwise, the applicant may be required to undertake academic and/or experiential upgrading prior to registration.
+Otherwise, the applicant will be required to undergo assessment to determine whether academic and/or experiential upgrading is required prior to registration.

 For applicants currently or previously registered with a dietetic regulatory body, College policy for currency requires registration with a dietetic regulatory body within the past three years and/or a minimum of 600 dietetic practice hours over the previous three consecutive years.